mikesmullin/daemon/README.md

 echo "System status check" | d new solo - todo next | d new planner

+# Quick agent execution (creates session, runs until completion, shows result)
+d agent @solo "Check if Redis is running with podman" d agent @executor "Deploy the application to staging" d agent --last @solo "What is the current time?"  # Only show final response

 # Interact with existing sessions
 d sessions                    # List all sessions d push 0 "Now check PostgreSQL as well"  # Add message to session